Expanders are counterexamples to the $\ell^p$ coarse Baum-Connes conjecture: The coarse Baum-Connes assembly map

+We begin by introducing the $\ell^p$ Roe algebra and $\ell^p$ localization algebra, whose $K$-theory groups are used to define the $\ell^p$ coarse Baum-Connes assembly map.

-\begin{definition} Let $(X,d)$ be a metric space.
-We say that $X$ is proper if all closed balls in $X$ are compact, and we say that $X$ has bounded geometry if for all $R>0$ there exists $N_R\in\NN$ such that all balls of radius $R$ have cardinality at most $N_R$.
+\begin{definition} Let $(X,d)$ be a metric space. \begin{enumerate} \item We say that $X$ is uniformly discrete if there exists $\delta>0$ such that $d(x,y)\geq\delta$ for all distinct points $x,y\in X$. \item If $X$ is uniformly discrete, we say that it has bounded geometry if for all $R>0$ there exists $N_R\in\NN$ such that all balls of radius $R$ in $X$ have cardinality at most $N_R$. \item We say that $X$ is proper if all closed balls in $X$ are compact. \item A net in $X$ is a discrete subset $Y\subseteq X$ such that there exists $r>0$ with the properties that $d(x,y)\geq r$ for all $x,y\in Y$, and for any $x\in X$ there is $y\in Y$ with $d(x,y)<r$. \item If $X$ is proper, we say that it has bounded geometry if it contains a net with bounded geometry. \end{enumerate} \end{definition}